minkaotic/front-end-notes/Javascript-and-the-DOM.md

-# Javascript and the DOM
+# JavaScript and the DOM

 ## Contents:
 - [Intro](#intro)